YonatanKof/wwape-next/content/post/design-tokens.md

 #### Well, that's the gist of it.

-See ya'll in the nest post 👋
+See ya'll in the next post 👋

 <!--